 Bringing your own oxygen

 - If you need oxygen or another critical piece of medical equipment to and from your flight or onboard the aircraft, you may bring it with you free of charge.
+Request to bring your own oxygen onboard by filling out the form below.

 - If you bring your own oxygen, you need to add it to your booking no later than 48 hours before departure and notify SAS Medical of the number of tanks you'll be bringing with you.